gigaherz/JsonThings/documentation/formats/Items.md

 The `"tabs"` key is required and must be a json array (`[]`) containing strings.

-The rest of the object are values defining the itemstack.
+The rest of the object are values defining the item stack.

-For details on the definition of itemstacks in json, see the [ItemStack Definitions](./ItemStack.md) page.
+For details on the definition of item stacks in json, see the [ItemStack Definitions](./ItemStack.md) page.

 ## "food"